AdobeDocs/experience-manager-65.en/help/forms/using/tasks-organizational-hierarchy-using-manager.md

 seo-title: Managing tasks in an organizational hierarchy using Manager View
 description: How managers and organization heads can access and work on the tasks of their direct and indirect reports in the To-do tab in AEM Forms workspace.
 seo-description: How managers and organization heads can access and work on the tasks of their direct and indirect reports in the To-do tab in AEM Forms workspace.
-uuid: c44c55e6-6cc1-417d-8e89-c8d5c32914c8
+uuid: a44d5a64-c03a-4337-8577-b121e6202449
 contentOwner: robhagat
 content-type: reference
-products: SG_EXPERIENCEMANAGER/6.5/FORMS
+products: SG_EXPERIENCEMANAGER/6.4/FORMS
 topic-tags: forms-workspace
-discoiquuid: 2e60df86-d8ff-4cf9-b801-9559857b5ff4
+discoiquuid: c7cf28bf-2806-47bc-a803-8bc0e803fc4d
-docset: aem65

 ---

-# Managing tasks in an organizational hierarchy using Manager View{#managing-tasks-in-an-organizational-hierarchy-using-manager-view}
+# Managing tasks in an organizational hierarchy using Manager View {#managing-tasks-in-an-organizational-hierarchy-using-manager-view}

 In AEM Forms workspace, managers can now access the tasks assigned to anyone in their hierarchy—direct or indirect reports—and perform various actions on them.
 The tasks are available in the To-do tab in the AEM Forms workspace.
 The actions supported on the tasks of direct reports are: